 You will be required to supply your own:

-You will have the option to take part in additional qualifications with Derby College at your own expense, such as trips, training, first aid, safeguarding and online courses.
+You will have the option to take part in additional qualifications with Derby College Group at your own expense, such as trips, training, first aid, safeguarding and online courses.

 Long hair is to be tied back and no nail varnish, jewellery, false eyelashes or false nails should be worn.